hack4impact-calpoly/ecologistics-web-scraper/docs/contributing.md

 1. Before you start making changes, always make sure you're on the `develop` branch, then `git fetch` to retrieve all new remote branches, and finally `git pull`.
 If you have local uncommitted changes, `git stash`, then `git pull --rebase` to get latest from origin, then `git stash pop` to apply the stashed changes to new base.
 2. Don't forget to `npm i` in the frontend and `pip3 install -r requirements.txt` in the backend to make sure your dependencies are up to date.
 3. Create a new branch by first checking out develop with `git checkout develop` or `git switch develop`.
 Then, run `git checkout -b <name-of-branch>`.
 4. Make changes to the code.
 If it's been a while since you've made changes, repeat Steps 1 and 2.
+5. If you added dependencies in the backend, run `pip3 install -r requirements.txt` to update the requirements.txt.
-5. Run the project locally to ensure everything is still working properly with `python3 manage.py runserver` in the backend, and `npm run dev` in the frontend.
+6. Run the project locally to ensure everything is still working properly with `python3 manage.py runserver` in the backend, and `npm run dev` in the frontend.
-6. `npm run lint` to ensure code standards. (running `npm run lint:fix` will fix most of the styling errors!)
+7. `npm run lint` to ensure code standards. (running `npm run lint:fix` will fix most of the styling errors!)

 ## Commiting Changes